2 Samuel 20

 Amasa is David's general now - chosen to replace Joab.
 This is an extraordinary appointment.
 Amasa had been Absalom's general during the rebellion (2 Sam.
 17:25).
 He stood on the other side.
 But David, in his desire to heal the wounds of the kingdom, has chosen him.
 Trust him.
 Raise him to power.
 And Amasa is slow to muster the men.
 Perhaps he is overwhelmed.
 Perhaps he is testing his authority.
 Or perhaps he simply cannot move as quickly as the moment demands.

-6And David said to Abishai, Now shall Sheba the son of Bichri do us more harm than did Absalom: take thou thy lord's servants, pursue after him, lest he get him fenced cities, and escape us.
+6And David said to Abishai, Now shall Sheba the son of Bichri do us more harm than did Absalom: take thou thy lord’s servants, and pursue after him, lest he get him fenced cities, and escape us.

 Impatient, David turns to Abishai - Joab's brother.
 The chain of command bypasses Amasa.
 And Abishai takes an army with him.
 One general is being sidelined for another.
 The kingdom is not at peace.
 The old lines of power are asserting themselves.

-7So Joab's men and the Cherethites and the Pelethites, and all the mighty men went out after him: and they departed out of Jerusalem, to pursue after Sheba the son of Bichri.
-8When they were at the great stone in Gibeon, Amasa went before them.
-And Joab's garment that he had put on was girded unto him, and upon it a girdle with a sword fastened upon his loins in the sheath thereof; as he went forth it fell out.
+7And there went out after him Joab’s men, and the Cherethites, and the Pelethites, and all the mighty men: and they went out of Jerusalem, to pursue after Sheba the son of Bichri.
+8When they were at the great stone which is in Gibeon, Amasa went before them.
+And Joab’s garment that he had put on was girded unto him, and upon it a girdle with a sword fastened upon his loins in the sheath thereof; and as he went forth it fell out.

 They meet at Gibeon - a place laden with memory.
 It was here that Joab first encountered Abner, Saul's general (2 Sam.
 2:12-17).
 And now, Joab moves toward Amasa with the same purpose he moved then.
 Amasa is in his way.
 Amasa has been raised above him.
 Amasa is a rival who will not last.